daimo-eth/pay/packages/connectkit/README.md

 See [LICENSE](https://github.com/daimo-eth/pay/blob/master/packages/connectkit/LICENSE) for more information.

 ## Credits
+Rozo Intent Pay SDK is a fork of [Daimo](https://github.com/daimo-eth/pay) developed by [Daimo](https://daimo.com).
+We're grateful to them for making cross chain payment fast, simple and open-source.

 Daimo Pay SDK is a fork of [Connectkit](https://github.com/family/connectkit) developed by [Family](https://family.co).
 We're grateful to them for making Connectkit fast, beatiful and open-source.